ansible/ansible/docs/docsite/rst/playbooks_tests.rst

         a: [1,2,3,4,5]
         b: [2,3]
     tasks:
+        - debug:
-        - debug: msg="A includes B"
+            msg: "A includes B"
           when: a is superset(b)

+        - debug:
-        - debug: msg="B is included in A"
+            msg: "B is included in A"
           when: b is subset(a)